cmu-db/15721-s24-scheduler2/docs/design_doc.md

 ![Project Proposal Architecture](project_proposal_arch.png "Project Proposal Architecture Diagram")

 **Architectural Components:**
-- **DAG Parser:** Parses a Substrait logical plan into a DAG of stages, where each stage consists of tasks that can be completed without shuffling intermediate results.
+- **DAG Parser:** Parses a Datafusion ExecutionPlan into a DAG of stages, where each stage consists of tasks that can be completed without shuffling intermediate results.
 After decomposing the work, it then enqueues tasks into a work queue in a breadth-first manner.
 - **Work Queue:** A concurrent queue (initially FIFO) where tasks are enqueued by the DAG Parser.
 Each query submitted by the optimizer also has a cost, allowing for heuristic adjustments to the ordering.
 - **Work Threads (tokio):** Tokio threads are created for each executor node to handle communications.
 - **QueryID Table:** An in-memory data structure mapping QueryIDs to a DAG of remaining query fragments and cost estimates retrieved from the optimizer.
 - **Executors:** Each executor is connected to the scheduler and the other executors via gRPC (tonic).

 **Workflow:**
-1. Receives Substrait Logical Plans from Query Optimizer and parses them into DAG, then stores in QueryID Table.
+1. Receives Datafusion ExecutionPlans from Query Optimizer and parses them into DAG, then stores in QueryID Table.
 2. Leaves of DAG are added to work queue that work threads can pull from.
 3. Work threads pull work from the queue and push to execution nodes, then update QueryID Table with results, and enqueue any new leaves.
 4. Upon completion of the last leaf, the job is marked as done in the QueryID Table, and results are stored (either to an S3 location or in memory) until the client calls `query_job_status`.